Why Does Your Baby Sweat While Breastfeeding?

 Too many clothes

 You should never over-dress your baby.
 The old norm of layering her up with many clothes is not always applicable.
 Put on clothes as necessary.
 Too many layers of clothes in a hot surrounding will cause sweating.
 Avoid making her wear a cap while she is feeding, as keeping her head bare will help her body to remain cool.
-If it is cold and you are feeding her during winter months, you can dress up your little one in woollen clothes.
+If it is cold and you are feeding her during winter months, you can dress up your little one in woolen clothes.

 Use cotton clothes